Fabric-based star soft robotic gripper: Star soft gripper

 where $\gamma=30^\circ$ is half the angle of the cone and $\mu=0.1$ is the kinetic friction coefficient.

-The experimental radial force is plotted as a function of the inner radius of the gripper in Fig.~\ref{fig:setup}D for different operating pressure.
+The experimental radial force is plotted as a function of the inner radius of the gripper in Fig.~\ref{fig:setup}d for different operating pressure.
 The contact point between the star and the cone depends on the equilibrium radius of the star.
 We predict the radial contractile force by differentiating the mechanical energy of the system with respect to the radius.
 At linear order, we find that:

 where $\Delta \rho = \rho - \rho_{eq}$.
-By deriving the values of $C_i$ and $C_e$ from eq.\ref{eq:C}, eq.\ref{Fs} give us a prediction for the radial stiffness.
+By deriving the values of $C_i$ and $C_e$ from Eq.\,(\ref{eq:C}), Eq.\,(\ref{Fs}) give us a prediction for the radial stiffness.
 We observe a slight offset in the force at $\rho = \rho_{eq}$ due to the change in volume associated with the local deformation at the cone contact.
 This additional force should scale with the pressure multiplied by the area of the contact zone, which depends on the geometry of the object.
 The linear stiffness prediction works best for larger pressures, consistent with the fact that in this limit, the energy term $-pV$ is dominant over the material's strain energy.

 We define the radial stiffness of the gripper as $K=F_s/\Delta \rho$.
-Notice that, for large values of $n$, this stiffness scales as $K \sim ~n\, p\, W^3/\rho_0^2$ from eqs.\,\ref{Fs} and \ref{eq:C}.
-The eq.~\ref{Fs} shows that at fixed $\rho_0$ and $\phi_i$, a larger number of points $n$ implies a smaller arm length $\ell$, resulting in greater stiffness.
+Notice that, for large values of $n$, this stiffness scales as $K \sim ~n\, p\, W^3/\rho_0^2$ from Eq.\,(\ref{eq:C}) and Eq.\,(\ref{Fs}).
+Equation\,(\ref{Fs}) shows that at fixed $\rho_0$ and $\phi_i$, a larger number of points $n$ implies a smaller arm length $\ell$, resulting in greater stiffness.

-\subsection{Optimization of the shape of the star}
+\subsection{Optimization of the shape of the star.}